Ignazio Guidi

 He also edited for the first time a letter of Simeon of Beth Arsham about the martyrs of Najran, the oldest evidence for this historical event.

 He was the student of the Ethiopian scholar Däbtära Keflä-Giorgis, who played a "crucial role as teacher of the person who could be described as the father of Ethiopian studies in Italy, Ignazio Guidi."
+He devoted himself to Ethiopian studies from 1885, and his Syriac scholarship is also significant.
+He met notable Syriac Christian figures such as Syriac Catholic patriarch Ignatius Ephrem Rahmani and Maronite priest Gabriel Cardahi.
 Provided by Wikipedia

 -